ecmwf/open-ecpds/Options.md

 ### http.listRecursive
 Allow listing sub-directories recursively.

+### http.maxRedirects
+The maximum number of HTTP redirects to follow automatically when a request receives a redirect response (for example, 301 or 302).
+Prevents infinite redirect loops and allows the client to reach the final destination URL safely.

 ### http.maxSize
 Allow setting the maximum size for an HTML document when processing a GET request to retrieve the listing output.